*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 We think of Judah, in the story of Joseph and how he tried to twist his evil idea of selling his brother into slavery, rather than killing him, as evidence of his goodness.
 This type of spin we know all too well.

 When we visited him, we noted that there weren’t even photos of Dad’s late wife of ten years in his room which struck us as a cruel thing to do to one losing their mental faculties.
-We’ve watched them congratulate themselves as they have moved Dad’s complicated primary medical care needs from a respected medical doctor in a top-tier university system to a small-town nurse practitioner whose training we have been unable to discover.
+We’ve watched them congratulate themselves as they have moved Dad’s complicated primary medical care needs from a respected medical doctor in a top-tier university system to a small-town nurse practitioner whose training we have been unable to verify.
 Both the nurse practitioner and the elder care facility owners are church friends of Rondall’s oldest sibling.

 More recently, several people told Rondall about a public Facebook post where his brother gave “a shout out to [Rondall]” and claimed to be “so happy for him and his family.”
 Both sisters responded.
 One saying she was “So happy for my brother!!!” and the other crowed that it was wonderful news, “a great adventure for the entire family,” and addressing Rondall by name exclaimed “Well done.”
 That all sounds great; it looks great.
 But there is a problem.
-You see, Rondall is not connected to any of his siblings on Facebook and has been blocked by his brother which means he cannot see his brothers posts or any comments under them, even if they are public.
+You see, Rondall is not connected to any of his siblings on Facebook and has been blocked by his brother which means he cannot see his brother’s posts or any comments under them, even if they are public.
 Rondall made the comment after finding out about the post that those comments were the nicest things two of his siblings have ever said about him—or to him.
 But, Rondall clearly was not the intended audience.
 It seems to be little more than a public posturing; an empty public show of care with no real substance.

 There are appropriate times to block people on Facebook and Rondall has no objection to his brother blocking him since his brother has systematically worked to destroy the relationship over the years.
 It is what it is, and Rondall accepts that.
-But, the public “shout out” and congratulations by all his siblings shows their hearts, and the disposition toward deception.
+But, the public “shout out” and congratulations by all his siblings shows their hearts and their disposition toward deception.
 They say proud congratulations portraying themselves to be loving and supportive all the while knowing how they have treated our family and knowing that Rondall can neither see nor respond to their words.

-None of his siblings have congratulated Rondall personally and only one sibling has said anything remotely resembling care to Rondall this year, and even that was a lot closer to the passive aggressive, ‘I hope this draws you closer to God’.
+None of his siblings have congratulated Rondall personally and only one sibling has said anything remotely resembling care to Rondall this year, and even that was a lot closer to the passive-aggressive, ‘I hope this draws you closer to God’.
 Unknowingly, Rondall happened to exchange emails with all his siblings about Dad’s care the day after they all posted their public congratulations.
 Yet, none of them offered privately what they publicly proclaimed.
 There were no words of congratulations or even acknowledgement.
 We only knew about the odd public post through other connections.

 Back to Joseph…